cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 - DH(sk, pk): Perform a non-interactive DH exchange using the private key sk and public key pk to produce a Diffie-Hellman shared secret of length Ndh
-- Serialize(pk): Produce a byte string of length Npk encoding the public key `pk`
+- Serialize(pk): Produce a byte string of length `Npk` encoding the public key `pk`
-- Deserialize(enc): Parse a byte string of length Npk to recover a public key (note: this function can fail)
+- Deserialize(enc): Parse a byte string of length `Npk` to recover a public key (note: this function can raise an error upon `enc` deserialization failure)
 - Ndh: The length in bytes of a Diffie-Hellman shared secret produced by the DH function of this KEM
 - Nsk: The length in bytes of a Diffie-Hellman private key